Animal shelter statistics are a bit tough to read. But if we all understand what’s going on, our hearts might reach out to help those in need.

 (Source: Animal Humane Society)

 - In the same year, 376 volunteered and became foster parents to over 3,000 animals before their adoption.
+If you’re thinking of fostering have a look at how to take care of a pup.

 - In 2016, the Animal Humane Society received $6.5 million.